 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings comprise half round gutters and round downpipes in a mixture of cast iron and PVC.
+Rainwater fittings comprise half round gutters and round downpipes in PVC.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main outer walls are of solid stone and are rendered and painted externally.
-The extension walls are assumed to be of cavity concrete block construction, they are rendered and painted externally.
-The porch external walls are assumed to be of solid brick/block construction, they are rendered externally and dry lined internally.
+Extensions at the side and rear are assumed to be of solid concrete block construction, they are rendered and painted externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-WINDOWS : Windows are uPVC framed double glazed casements, with the exception of one velux roof light which is located above the bathroom.
-EXTERNAL DOOR : There is a wooden external door which incorporates a wired glass section.
-OTHER JOINERY FINISHES : Fascias around the porch are in painted soft wood.
+WINDOWS : Windows are uPVC framed double glazed casements.
+EXTERNAL DOOR : The external door is of uPVC and incorporates a double glazed section.
+OTHER JOINERY FINISHES : Fascias around the eaves are lined with uPVC.
+External decorations Visually inspected